 Consultants and collaborators must have their own research support.
 SCORE funds cannot be used to fund a consultant or external collaborator's research project or to pay their effort in person months.
 However, consultants can be paid a modest honorarium.
 Letters from the proposed consultants and/or collaborators specifying their role in the project and their biographical sketches must be included in the grant application.

-must follow the specific instructions on Appendix materials as described in NOT-OD-17-035.
+must follow the specific instructions on Appendix materials as described in

 The same guidelines and advice would apply when an SC3 PI applies for an SC1.

-A. Questions regarding the electronic submission of applications should be directed to grants.gov or the eRA Commons Help Desk (see
+Questions regarding the electronic submission of applications should be directed to grants.gov or the eRA Commons Help Desk (see

 **NOTE: If the Initial Review Group determined that the proposed research involving human subjects and/or vertebrate animals was unacceptable (Code 44), when NIGMS staff requests JIT information you should include a detailed statement addressing the IRG's concerns with your just-in-time submission.
 This will expedite the pre-award process if your application is selected for funding.

 Although NIH is trying to shorten this time interval, the current time from submission to award is about 10-11 months.
 During this time, your application is received, assigned to NIGMS and referred to a study section for the first level of review.
 After it is scored, it undergoes the second level of review by the National Advisory General Medical Sciences Council.
 Program staff make funding recommendations to the director of NIGMS.
 Until funding recommendations are approved, DRCB staff will not be able to provide the applicant definite information on the funding status of an application.

 NIH has waived prior-approval requirements for many activities and expenditures.
 A detailed description of these "expanded authorities" is available in the